brooksandrew/postman_problems/README.md

  on the [Giantmaster roster] and the glory of a red highlight on their name.

 That's all I'll say here.
-I wrote more about the personal motivation and Sleeping Giant specific data/problem in a DataCamp tutorial (link forthcoming upon publication) which also helped motivate this project.
+I wrote more about the personal motivation and Sleeping Giant specific data/problem in a [DataCamp tutorial] which also helped motivate this project.

 ```